treetrnk/blog/_posts/2016-06-16-gmless-goblin-one-shot.md

 ## Action!

 ### Scene 1 - The Goblin Camp
 The game started in our camp within the mines.
-Oggleward was making a windchime from bones while Kyle sharpened his axe and Stabby ate by the fire.
-The chief sent off a final group to guard the enterance of the mines from the humans and then asked for volunteers for a special mission.
+Oggleward was making a wind chime from bones while Kyle sharpened his axe and Stabby ate by the fire.
+The chief sent off a final group to guard the entrance of the mines from the humans and then asked for volunteers for a special mission.
 Kyle and Stabby quickly volunteered while Oggleward tried to hide among the crowd.
 The chief caught sight of him though and forced him to join the mission in hopes it would make a man out of him.
 The Chief told them that their mission was to cripple the humans from the inside and find a way to make them never return to the mine.

 ### Scene 2 - Fuzzy's Lair
-After asking the dice, we determined that there was an alternate enterance to the cave that could be used to exit without the notice of the humans.
+After asking the dice, we determined that there was an alternate entrance to the cave that could be used to exit without the notice of the humans.
 Unfortunately, it was the home of Fuzzy, the giant boar.
 Hoping Fuzzy wasn't home, we snuck into the lair with torches doused.
 Some more questions to the dice determined that Fuzzy was home, but was hiding out